As much as I loved visiting Lisbon, it was great being able to get away from the capital to spend a little time in northern Portugal.

 Driving in Portugal

-Aside from visiting the parks, this would make a really nice winter road trip getaway or if you’re looking for more travel ideas, you might like to try one of these European driving itineraries.
+Aside from visiting the parks, this would make a really nice winter road trip getaway or if you’re looking for more travel ideas, you might like to try one of these Europe road trip itineraries.